piefel/kimwitu-kotlin/README.md

 to upper-case class names here.
 The creator functions – well, the easy mapping is to have those as _constructors_, not regular functions, meaning that they can be upper-case, too.
-In Kotlin proper, a phylum creation would look exactly the same as in my old C++ code (unfortunatly, though, the creation is fom Java, oh well).
+In Kotlin proper, a phylum creation would look exactly the same as in my old C++ code (unfortunately, though, the creation is fom Java, oh well).

 The definition of the abstract phylum `term` above can now be written as:
 ```kotlin